Product

 proofhub pricing

-In order for them to get positive MRR growth, they’re almost completely dependent on how many new customers they’re able to acquire each month, minus churn and contractions.
+For them to get positive MRR growth, they’re almost completely dependent on how many new customers they can acquire each month, minus churn and contractions.

 That’s a more challenging situation for growth.

-Expansion revenue gives you another lever you can pull on to improve your MRR growth.
+Expansion revenue is another lever you can use to improve your MRR growth.
 Whether it’s through upgrades, charging per user, or additional products, think of ways you can expand beyond your current plans and offerings.

 Pricing your SaaS product is one of the biggest struggles startups run into.